 Don’t go directly to programming based on your feelings, or hypotheses, without testing some options with users.
 First, verify the problem with them, then go to development, and finally implement!

 Good implementation of new functionalities in your application is based on the product discovery approach.

 First, define the users’ problem and confirm it with them.

 Always keep your business goal in mind.

 There are many ways to solve the problem, make sure that your choice is the best and most valuable for your users.

 Verify your way of solving the problem with users and collect feedback.

 As promised, I’m sharing a checklist with you.
-Use it to verify the process of developing and managing your app, diagnose areas where bugs may appear, generating additional costs.
+Use it to verify the process of developing and managing your app, and diagnose areas where bugs may appear, generating additional costs.